-As a child, at age four or so, I once made a trip by canal boat through Amsterdam, and another time as a teenager ; but now, at age 43, I've finally made my first trip by canal bike in Amsterdam - from Rijksmuseum to Westertoren!
+As a child, at age four or so, I once made a trip by canal boat through Amsterdam, and another time, as a teenager, I did the same.
+But now, at age 43, I've finally made my first trip by canal bike in Amsterdam - from Rijksmuseum to Westertoren!
 Of course it's more fun than taking a trip by boat, but much to my surprise it was also more expensive: we paid 7 euro for the bike (times 3 makes 21 euro ...), but later on we found out that a boat trip can be made for a mere 5,50 euro.

 Well, I think the best were the trams, but also taxi were OK and not too expensive.

 You can also take a pedal boat for a small cruise in the canals.